Fast Distributed Inference Serving for Large Language Models: Introduction

 LLM inference has its own unique characteristics (\S\ref{sec:background}) that are different from other deep neural network (DNN) model inference like ResNet~\cite{he2016deep}.
 DNN inference jobs are typically deterministic and highly-predictable~\cite{gujarati2020serving}, i.e., the execution time of an inference job is mainly decided by the model and the hardware.
 For example, different input images have similar execution time on the same ResNet model on a given GPU.
 In contrast, LLM inference jobs have a special \emph{autoregressive} pattern.
 An LLM inference job contains multiple iterations.
 Each iteration generates one output token, and each output token is appended to the input to generate the next output token in the next iteration.
 The execution time depends on both the input length and the output length, the latter of which is not known \emph{a priori}.

-Existing inference serving solutions like Clockwork~\cite{gujarati2020serving} and Shepherd~\cite{zhangshepherd} are mainly designed for deterministic model inference jobs like ResNet~\cite{he2016deep}.
-They rely on accurate execution time profiling to make scheduling decisions, which do not work for LLM inference that has variable execution time.
-Orca~\cite{yu2022orca} is the state-of-the-art solution for LLM inference.
-It proposes iteration-level scheduling where at the end of each iteration, it can add new jobs to or remove finished jobs from the current processing batch.
-However, it uses first-come-first-served (FCFS) to process inference jobs.
+Existing inference serving solutions like Clockwork~\cite{gujarati2020serving} and Shepherd~\cite{zhangshepherd} target deterministic model inference like ResNet~\cite{he2016deep}.
+They rely on accurate execution time profiling to schedule jobs, which do not work for LLM inference that has variable execution time.
+Orca~\cite{yu2022orca}, designed for LLM inference, introduces iteration-level scheduling that dynamically adds new jobs or removes completed ones at the end of each iteration. vLLM~\cite{vllm} further introduces PagedAttention to reduce the memory fragmentation of the intermediate state of LLM inference jobs.
+However, they both use first-come-first-served (FCFS) to process inference jobs.
 Once a job is scheduled, it runs until it finishes.
-Because the GPU memory capacity is limited and inference jobs require low JCT, the current processing batch cannot be expanded with an arbitrary number of incoming jobs.
-It is known that run-to-completion processing has head-of-line blocking~\cite{shinjuku}.
-The problem is particularly acute for LLM inference jobs, because the large size of LLMs induces long absolute execution time.
-A large LLM inference job, i.e., with long output length, would run for a long time to block following short jobs.
+Due to the limited GPU memory and the strict latency requirement, the current processing batch cannot be expanded with an arbitrary number of incoming jobs, thus a long job may block the incoming ones, known as head-of-line blocking~\cite{shinjuku}.
+The problem is particularly acute for LLM inference jobs.
+A large LLM inference job, i.e., with long input and output length, would run for a long time to block incoming short jobs.

+Figure~\ref{fig:intro:moti} demonstrates the problem based on real-world datasets.
+The detailed setup is in~\S\ref{sec:evaluation}.
+Ideally, if the input length and output length of the jobs are all the same among jobs, there is almost no queuing delay even when the load reaches capacity ($load\approx1$), as the first two columns in Figure~\ref{fig:intro:moti} suggest.
+However, LLM datasets like ShareGPT~\cite{sharegpt} and Alpaca~\cite{alpaca} show that real-world workloads are highly skewed.
+The long-tail distribution of output length leads to a long queuing delay.
+Figure~\ref{fig:intro:moti} shows that up to 90\% of total latency is the queuing delay for real-world datasets.
+In this case, optimizing execution time is not enough, because it only contributes to a small portion of the end-to-end latency.
+Instead, we need to optimize the queuing delay, which is the major contributor to the end-to-end latency.

 We present \sysname, a distributed inference serving system for LLMs. \sysname exploits the autoregressive pattern of LLM inference and iteration-level scheduling to enable preemption at the granularity of each output token.
 Specifically, when one scheduled job finishes generating an output token, \sysname can decide whether to continue this job or preempt it with another job in the queue.
-This allows \sysname to use preemptive scheduling to eliminate head-of-line blocking and minimize JCT.
+This allows \sysname to use preemptive scheduling to eliminate head-of-line blocking problem and minimize latency.